google/weather-tools/weather_mv/README.md

 * `--ee_qps`: Maximum queries per second allowed by EE for your project.
 Default: 10.
 * `--ee_latency`: The expected latency per requests, in seconds.
 Default: 0.5.
 * `--ee_max_concurrent`: Maximum concurrent api requests to EE allowed for your project.
 Default: 10.
-* `--band_names`: A JSON file which contains the band names for the TIFF file.
+* `--band_names_mapping`: A JSON file which contains the band names for the TIFF file.
 * `--initialization_time`: A Regex string to get the initialization time from the filename.
 * `--forecast_time`: A Regex string to get the forecast/end time from the filename.